DevParapalli/JEE-Mains/README.md

 - `DD` is the day in 2 digits (07)
 - `S` is the shift in 1 digit (M for Morning, E for evening.)
 - `LNG` is the language in 3 digits (ENG for english)
-- `PAPR` is the paper in 4 digits (TECH for BE/BTech, PLAN for Planning/Arch)
+- `PAPR` is the paper in 4 digits (TECH for BE/BTech, PLAN for Planning, ARCH for B.Arch, PLAR for Planning and Arch)

 I am working on the Mar Attempt Answer Keys.
+All February Attempt Keys are available now.

 ### LANGUAGES INFO